Submission of the Clergy Act 1533

 The Submission of the Clergy Act 1533 (25 Hen.
 8 c.
 19) is an act of the Parliament of the United Kingdom.
 It was one of the laws passed by the Reformation Parliament that subjugated the Church of England to the Crown as part of Henry VIII's break with Rome.

 As of 2025, sections 1 and 3 of the act are still in force.
 Section 1 of the act requires royal assent for the making of laws, including canon law, by the Convocations of Canterbury and York.
 Section 3 of the act makes laws passed by the Convocations invalid to the extent they contradict the law of the land or the royal prerogative.
 Section 1(3) of the Synodical Government Measure 1969 (No. 2), which established the General Synod of the Church of England, applies these sections to the General Synod.

-The repeal by the Statute Law (Repeals) Act 1969 (c.
-50) of section 2 of the Act of Supremacy (1 Eliz.
-1. c.
-1) does not affect the continued operation, so far as unrepealed, of the act.

-Section 3
+Subsequent developments

+In section 4 and 5 of the act, the words of commencement were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62), which came into force on 30 July 1948.

+In section 4 of the act, the words from "but that all manner of appelles" to the end, and section 6 of the act, were repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1), which came into force on 1 March 1965.